cooper/quiki/doc/configuration.md

 This is a comma-separated list of paths to look for templates when they are specified by name in the wiki configuration.
-If you're running multiple wikis that share a template, or if you are using the default template, this optional is useful.
+If you're running multiple wikis that share a template, or if you are using the default template, this is useful.
 Otherwise, you can just specify the absolute path to each wiki's template in the [template](#template) directive.